It's New Decorating Season in Collaboration with @homeforwillow

-April is National Decorating Month and we’ve collaborated with influencer and renovating expert @homeforwillow to get her top tips on decorating your home.
+September is 'New Decorating Month' and we’ve collaborated with influencer and renovating expert @homeforwillow to get her top tips on refreshing your home.

 How do you choose your window/door style?

 Our bi fold doors were a must have for us, we wanted to be able to open up our whole downstairs area to the outside in the summer and be able to watch the rainy weather from the cosy indoors in the winter.